stefanomottawr/material-datetime-picker/README.md

     // the container to append the picker.
 If you change this, you need to make
     // sure your element has a z-index > 0 so that it displays in front of the scrim.
     container: document.body,

+    //24hour format settings
+    twentyFourHours: true /* If you want to display 24 hour format instead onf 12 AM/PM - defaults to false */
+    cancelText: 'Cancel', /* hinting on time selection can be different from calendar hinting */
+    okText: 'OK' /* hinting on time selection can be different from calendar hinting */

     // cosmetic classes that can be overriden
     // mostly used for styling the calendar
     styles: {